gummif/coma/README.md

 };
 ```

-We now make a thread-safe async queue based on the above queue and `coma::async_synchronized`:
+We now make a thread-safe async queue (a go channel if you will) based on the above queue and `coma::async_synchronized`:
 ```c++
 template<class T>
 class async_queue_s